-They're debt-averse initially, but they are savvy about their credit and credit cards in later years
+They’re debt-averse initially, but savvy about their credit in later years.

 That doesn’t mean that millennials are lacking in financial knowledge.
 In many ways, millennials have much to teach us about how to manage our finances and credit wisely.
 Be frugal.
 Don’t charge what you can’t pay off every month.
 Build an emergency fund.

 Here are some fiscal lessons learned from millennials:

 \u2018We don’t buy anything until we have the money.’

 “We don’t live beyond our means.
 That makes things less stressful for us,” Ayana Lage, a public relations specialist in Fort Lauderdale, Florida, says of herself and her husband.

 For example, instead of pulling out the credit cards to pay for purchases, the 23-year-old newlywed says she and her husband rely on their debit cards.
 “We don’t buy anything until we have the money.”

 That meant balancing their dinner plates on their laps for nine months while they saved up for a dining room table.